About Your Surgery

 When can I lift heavy objects?

-Most people should not lift anything heavier than 10 pounds (4.5 kilograms) for at least 6 weeks after surgery.
-Speak with your doctor about when you can do heavy lifting.
+Check with your doctor before you do any heavy lifting.
+Normally, you shouldn’t lift anything heavier than 10 pounds (4.5 kilograms) for at least 6 weeks after your surgery.
+Ask your doctor how long you should avoid heavy lifting.

 When can I return to work?